mfdcoder/flutter-form-voiceover/README.md

 ```

 ## Issues with web screen readers
+## Issues need to be resolved on Mac and Windows on Chrome, Safari and Edge browser

 **1: Text Form Field**
 1. Text Form fields do not get a focus